rohanmaddamsetti/PCN-db-pipeline/README.md

 - Kallisto for transcript quantification (not critical for PCN estimation, used for control experiments)
 - Breseq for mutation analysis (not critical for PCN estimation, used for control experiments)

+All classes and functions are in the source code file src/PCN_library.py.
+Each stage of the pipeline is described in the comments in the source code file src/PCN_pipeline.py.

 ## Requirements